kiran3807/rust-block-cache/README.md

 * You can never have an entry where there is only user-agent, or just user-agent and fine grained block combination.
 The broadest block that can be applied exists only on IP level.

+* One type of query we can make against the cache is where there are fine grained blocks associated with an Ip address and other user agents, *however there is no fine grained block associated with that ip address as a whole*.
+So when we query against a *particular IP address and user agent combination that has not been explicitly mentioned in the blockfile*, we should in that case return 0.
+In otherwords, when there is no general fine block associated with an IP, any specific combination IP and user agent should be allowed to pass through as long as there is no explicit fine grained block associated with it.

 ### Data access patterns and Memory requirements :

 * **High reads** for ```get_blocks``` with short payloads  : 5k reads per second, 20k peak